thergh/jftt-compiler/README.md

 ### USING THE COMPILER

-To compile your code, put it's path as an argument to the compilator.
+To compile your code, put its path as an argument to the compilator.

 ```
 python3 src/compiler.py examples/my-gcd.imp output/my-gcd.mr